CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/podman-in-sd-desktop.md

 podman image tag 932a84b67790 trimmomatic
 ```

-In SD Desktop you must always add options _--cgroup-manager cgroupfs_ When running your Podman container.
+In SD Desktop you must always add definitio _--cgroup-manager cgroupfs_ when running a Podman container.
-For example, using container to run Trimmomatic filtering for file _/media/volume/rawdata.fastq_ could be now done
+For example, using the imported container to run Trimmomatic filtering for file _/media/volume/rawdata.fastq_ could be now done
 with command

 ```text
 podman --cgroup-manager cgroupfs run -v /media/volume:/media/volume trimmomatic:latest trimmomatic SE /media/volume/rawdata.fastq  /media/volume/flitered.fastq MINLEN:100
 ```
-In the command above part:
+In the command above the first part of the command is the actual podman command:
 ```text
 podman --cgroup-manager cgroupfs run -v /media/volume:/media/volume trimmomatic:latest
 ```
-is the podman definitio and the actual trimmomatic command that does the analysis is:
+The actula trimmomatic command, that defines the analysis, is:
 ```text
 trimmomatic SE /media/volume/rawdata.fastq  /media/volume/flitered.fastq MINLEN:100
 ```